stakater/stakater-docs/docs/content/sre/tenant-operator/integration-config.md

 ### Namespace

 `argocd.namespace` is an optional field used to specify the namespace where ArgoCD applications and app projects are deployed.
-The field should be populated when you want to create an ArgoCD AppProject for each tenant
+The field should be populated when you want to create an ArgoCD AppProject for each tenant.

 ### NamespaceResourceBlacklist